ab4d/Ab4d.SharpEngine.Samples/README.md

   This sample uses Ab4d.SharpEngine.AvaloniaUI library that provides SharpEngineSceneView control.
   The SharpEngineSceneView provides an Avalonia control that is very easy to be used and can compose the 3D scene with the Avalonia UI objects (for example showing buttons on top of 3D scene).
-  The sample can be started on Windows, Linux and on macOS (use special macos solution)
+  The sample can be started on Windows, Linux and on macOS (use special macos solution).
+  See also "Building for macOS and iOS" section for more information on how to compile for macOS.

 - **Ab4d.SharpEngine.Samples.WinUI**
   This sample uses WinUI 3.0 that provides the latest UI technology to create applications for Windows.